JohanSmet/kinect_webcam/README.md

 KinectWebcam v0.1
 =================
-A DirectShow capture filter that a Kinect v2 into a webcam.
+A DirectShow capture filter that turns a Kinect v2 into a webcam.

 Features
 ========
 - supports the Kinect v2 and the original Kinect
-- rudimentary head-tracking on Kinect v2
+- head-tracking
+- green screen (basic - more a gimmick than a feature)
 - 32bit and 64bit support
 - tested with: - Flash on Firefox, Chrome, and WaterFox (64-bit)
                - GraphStudioNext (32-bit and 64-bit)